trevisanj/PFANT/data/common/README.md

 Data files that are independent from the star.

-:zap: If _grid.moo_ is not present, it needs to be downloaded.
-Please check [PFANT/README.md](../../README.md), Section 2 for download instructions for file _grid.moo_.
+:zap: If _grid.moo_ is not present, please download it as indicated in [PFANT/README.md, Section 2](../../README.md#S2).

 filename       | description
 ---------------|-------------